cedcardano/fungibletokenfaucet/README.md

 Requires a local node (can use Daedalus' socket) and a cardano-wallet server on localhost.
 You will also need a Blockfrost API key, since this script is intended to not require cardano-db-sync.

+EDIT: The faucet now requires communication with a db-sync instance to run - but this doesn't have to be local.
+You can use the community APIs provided by https://dandelion.link

 # How-to
 This file is intended to be run from Python Shell.
 It requires the same package installations as cardano-python - please ensure those are present in the venv.